RistBS/Awesome-RedTeam-Cheatsheet/README.md

 ### Abusing IPv6 in AD

+sending ICMPv6 packet to the target using ping6 :

+`ping6 -c 3 <target>`

 scanning IPv6 address using nmap :

 `nmap -6 -sCV dead:beef:0000:0000:b885:d62a:d679:573f --max-retries=2 --min-rate=3000 -Pn -T3`

 tips for adapting tools for ipv6 :
 ```bash